NumanKhan0103/laravel_10_vue_3/README.md

 ```

 ## Create a Basic Compnent
-Stpe 10 :: Create a components folder in the resources/js/
+Step 10 :: Create a components folder in the resources/js/
 ```bash

   resources/js/components